-- 1. Run four (4) 16 gauge MTW type wires from the master fan/heater unit to the slave fan/heater unit. - 2.
-Connect the wires as shown in Figure 4L. - NOTE: A shielded 16 gauge cable is recommended for use on the network connections.
-The network connections for this configuration are attached to terminal #8 and terminal #9 in the master unit and terminal #3 and terminal #4 in the slave unit.
+- 1. Run four (4) 16ga MTW type wires from the master fan/heater unit to the slave fan/heater unit. - 2.
+Connect the wires as shown in figure #26.

+NOTE: A shielded 16 gauge cable is recommended for use on the network connections.
+The network connections for this configuration are attached to terminals number 8 and 9 in the master unit and terminals number 3 and 4 in the slave unit.
 Ground each end of the shielded cable to the housing.
 A shielded 16 gauge 2 wire cable can be purchased from GSI.
-Part #WR-16/2S.
+Part # WR-16/2S.

-Slave #1 Fan and Heater Dip Switch Setting: #2 - "OFF"/All Others - "ON"
+Slave #1 Fan and Heater Dipswitch Setting: #2 - "Off" / All Others - "On"